TeamsynerGGlobal/meeting-notes/2025/08-15-department-weekly-meeting.md

 ## Next Steps

-- Sisey to request two banner designs from Li (accountability specialist and whole person safety)
+- Sisey to request two banner designs from Lika (accountability specialist and whole person safety)
 - Sisey to investigate survey/user feedback capabilities in email signature app
 - Max to resolve Google Analytics access and implement Google Tags
-- Max to work on module elements interface design using Bootstrap components
+- Max to work on module elements interface design for the LMS using Bootstrap components
-- Tai to focus on completing survey tool to 100% functionality
+- Tai to focus on completing the survey tool to 100% functionality
 - Team to create survey generation wizard for Whole Person Safety
-- Zane to create workflow documentation for Whole Person Safety project
 - Team to prioritize revenue-generating tasks and implement focused weekly goals
-- Prepare for Catherine’s return next month for QA and documentation support
+- Prepare for Kathy’s return next month for administrative and documentation support